-Ever wonder what makes you tick?
+Ever wonder what a physiologist does?
+Well, ever wonder what makes you tick?
 Do you want to know the inner workings of humans or other living things?
 Then you should consider a career in physiology.

 Physiologists study life functions of plants and animals at cellular or even molecular levels.
 You could study the inner workings of living things, including metabolism, respiration, and reproduction, or photosynthesis in plants.
 This field derives from a branch of biology, but is more the inner workings of that career tree.